Energy policy of Pakistan: International co-operation

 Pakistan is already importing small quantity of electricity from Iran to supply power to Gwadar town.
 Pakistan is also actively considering to import electricity from India and Tajikistan.
-World Bank offered to finance for conducting the feasibility study to import 1200 MW power from India.
+The World Bank offered to finance the feasibility study to import 1200 MW of power from India.

-Pakistan is also exploring to import PNG via pipe line through Wagha border from India.
+Pakistan is also exploring to import PNG via pipeline through Wagha border from India.
 India would import the required LNG and re-gasified LNG (RLNG) would be pumped through its pipelines up to the border point.
 Iran–Pakistan gas pipeline is pending for a long time to receive PNG from Iran for the needs of both Pakistan and India.
 However, due to the sharp deterioration in India-Pakistan relations, the pipeline is currently changed to be used only by Iran and Pakistan.
 Pakistan is also planning the Turkmenistan–Afghanistan–Pakistan–India pipeline.

 Pakistan started importing discounted Russian oil in June 2023 to prevent energy price hikes caused by the economic crisis.
 The 100,000 bpd of Russian oil imported accounts for two-thirds of Pakistan's daily consumption.